How Robert Lewandowski broke Gerd Müller's 40-goal Bundesliga record

 "He has a fantastic team around him.
 The team is the key to breaking a record like this from Gerd Müller," said Bayern legend Lothar Matthäus earlier this year.
 "So, this is my prognosis for 2021, Robert Lewandowski will break the record from Gerd Müller and score more than 40 goals in the Bundesliga."

 Müller's 23-goal Rückrunde tipped the balance, as did his ability to score in bulk; an area Lewandowski is also measuring up in.
-The Pole has scored more than once on eight separate occasions so far in 2020/21, including four against Hertha Berlin on Matchday 3, a hat-trick against Eintracht Frankfurt on Matchday 5 and a sensational treble against Borussia Dortmund which almost single-handedly earned Bayern Der Klassiker victory.
+The Pole scored more than once on 10 separate occasions in 2020/21, including four against Hertha Berlin on Matchday 3, a hat-trick against Eintracht Frankfurt on Matchday 5 and another sensational treble against Borussia Dortmund which almost single-handedly earned Bayern Der Klassiker victory.

 Müller hit three more hat-tricks - including five in one game against Rot-Weiß Oberhausen - during the second half of 1971/72, but Lewandowski has also been on fire since the midway stage of the season.

 Watch: All of Lewandowski's 41 Bundesliga goals in 2020/21

 A brace in the 2-1 victory earlier this season took Lewandowski past 250 Bundesliga goals and made it six doubles against Wolfsburg, while his now legendary five-goal haul of September 2015 blew Müller's aforementioned salvo against Oberhausen out of the water.
 It took his predecessor 44 minutes.